Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - Interfund reimbursements are repayments from funds responsible for expenditures or expenses to funds that made the actual payment.
 Reimbursements are not displayed in the financial statements.

-- Risk Financing — Liabilities are reported when it is probable a loss occurred, and the amount of the loss can be reasonably estimated.
+Risk Financing – Liabilities are reported when it is probable a loss occurred, and the amount of the loss can be reasonably estimated.
 These liabilities include an amount for claims that were incurred but not reported.
-See Note 17 for information on claims and judgments.
+In accordance with GASB 102, agencies must also evaluate and disclose risks related to concentrations or constraints that may affect the availability of resources or the ability to continue to provide services.
+Additional information is provided in Note 17.

-- Fund Balance Components — The fund balance amounts for governmental funds were reclassified in accordance with GASB 54.
-Amounts previously reported as reserved and unreserved are now reported as nonspendable, restricted, committed, assigned or unassigned.
+- Fund Balance Components – The fund balance amounts for governmental funds were reclassified in accordance with GASB 54.
 For more information on GASB 54 fund balance classifications, see the Fund Balance/Net Position section of Governmental Funds under General Accounting.

 - Nonspendable fund balance includes amounts not available to be spent because they are either not in a spendable form or they are legally or contractually required to be maintained intact.